rizinorg/rizin/doc/debug-internals.md

 the common code flow and integration into Rizin while delegating more nuanced system interactions to plug-ins.

-    librz/debug/arg.c        // used by the anal engine (??)
+    librz/debug/arg.c        // used by the analysis engine (??)
     librz/debug/desc.c       // code for handling file descriptors inside an inferior librz/debug/esil.c       // ESIL related debugging code (??) librz/debug/map.c        // top-level API for dealing with memory maps